 India began their 2011 World Cup campaign with a thrashing of co-hosts Bangladesh and then went on to win all their group stage matches except for a tie with England and one loss against South Africa.
 In the quarter-finals, Yuvraj Singh’s stellar show powered India to victory over Australia.
-While in the semis Pakistan was rolled over easily after which Sri Lanka was beaten in a pulsating final.
+MS Dhoni & co them secured another comfortable win over arch-rivals Pakistan and finally defeated Sri Lanka in a pulsating finale.
 The shot of MS Dhoni hitting the winning runs is something that every Indian remembers to date and in one tournament, the face of Indian cricket was changed for all times to come.

 CHAMPIONS TROPHY 2013

 Two years after the World Cup triumph came yet another turnaround for the Indian team.
 This time playing in England, Dhoni’s young guns showed they had come of age by defeating England in the final.
 The exodus after the 2011 ICC Cricket World Cup caused many names to go in and out of the team.
 But with this victory, everyone sat up and took notice of the emergence of the youth in the Indian cricket scene.
 Further, the Indian team found a new opening pair in the form of Shikhar Dhawan and Rohit Sharma, who would go on to fulfill the role brilliantly.